 I have been testing all the blue paint colors one can imagine.

-Trying to pick the perfect shade of blue, well, it’s just not as easy as that.
+Trying to pick the perfect shade of blue is not as easy as that.
 Is it ever?

-All the various shades of blues are illustrated all over our interior walls as I write this.
+As I write this, the various shades of blues are illustrated all over our interior walls.

 Wallpaper Up Next

 I have always wanted wallpaper in our bedrooms.
-And every time I think to do it, someone always talks me out of wallpapering, truth!
+And whenever I think of doing it, someone always talks me out of wallpapering, truth!

 But not this time!